StefanBirsan/SnakC/README.md

 - The snake no longer gets out of the grid
 - We regeneate the snake if we lose and lose our score
 - We have a score and a apple
+- Highscore
+- After we crash the game is paused
+- We can now change the snake's collor

 ## To Do:

-- Highscore
-- Menu
-- Pause
+- ~~Menu~~ (this feels impossible in SDL)